shangfeiSF/rust-grope/main/06_closure/readme.md

 This trait needs to have a method that converts some specific type into another.
 Hence there’ll have to be form of type parameters to allow the exact types to be specified in generic bounds like `map`.
 There’s two choices: generics in the trait definition (“input type parameters”) and associated types (“output type parameters”).

-The quoted names hint at the choices we should take: the type that gets input into the transformation should be a generic in the trait, and the type that is output by the transformation should be an associated type[#1]
+The quoted names hint at the choices we should take: the type that gets input into the transformation should be a generic in the trait, and the type that is output by the transformation should be an associated type.

+> This choice is saying that transformers can be overloaded by the starting type, but the ending type is entirely determined by the pair of the transform and the starting type.
+Using an associated type for the return value is more restrictive (no overloading on return type only) but it gives the compiler a much easier time when inferring types.
+Using an associated type for the input value too would be too restrictive: it is very useful for the output type to depend on the input type, e.g. a transformation `&'a [i32]` to `&'a i32` (by e.g. indexing) has the two types connected via the generic lifetime `'a`.

 So, our trait looks something like: